-Marine Current Turbines (MCT) collaborates with Mita-Teknik for Pioneering Tidal Turbine.
+Marine Current Turbines (MCT) collaborates with Mita-Teknik for pioneering Tidal Turbine.

 In early 2004, Marine Current Turbines (MCT) was looking for a control platform for their commercial demonstration tidal turbine, SeaGen.
-SeaGen is 1.2 MW twin rotor device.
+SeaGen is a 1.2 MW twin rotor device.
 Each rotor functions much like a wind turbine, but the kinetic energy is derived from the flow of water created in tidal races instead of wind.

 Each rotor is capable of generating 650 kW of electricity using a fully-rated variable speed drive.
 Power is regulated by a standard wind turbine pitch system.
 The pitch system is also used to generate on each tide (flood and ebb).
 As the tide flows in, the rotor is upstream of the supporting beam.
 As the tide flow out, the blades are pitched through 180 degrees and the rotor is downstream of the supporting beam.